 - An original poem performed with a stylized music box and set to a music box version of “Entry of the Gladiators (Thunder and Blazes),” by Julius Fučík.

-- Vinylux in her classic doll costume and mask recites this original poem through a broken window pane.
+- C.M.
+Soto in her classic doll costume and mask recites this original poem through a broken window pane.
 A music box accompanies her fairy tale nightmare.

 - The original poem set to a short film representing dilapidation.
-Vinylux is a living sculpture beside or below the film, dressed like a lop doll with the eerie mask.
+C.M.
+Soto is a living sculpture beside or below the film, dressed like a lop doll with an eerie mask.